-Fitting software is used to determine the components of Eq.
-1.1 from the measured charge distribution that includes the MPE contamination.
-The fit assumes that there is a negligible three-PE contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 2 (right).
-The 2 PE charge distribution is assumed to be the SPE charge distribution convolved with itself [22].
+We would now like to fit to the charge distribution to extract the SPE charge templates (the components of Eq.
+1.1) for all DOMs.
+The fit assumes the 2 PE charge distribution is the SPE charge distribution convolved with itself [22].
+We do not account for the 3 PE contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 2 (right).

-The exponential components of Eq.
-1.1 represent poorly amplified photoelectrons, and we do not allow it to extend beyond the high-charge region of the Gaussian component.
+Recall that the functional form of the SPE charge template is the sum of two exponentials and a Gaussian (Eq.
+1.1).
+The exponential components represent poorly amplified photoelectrons, and we do not allow them to extend beyond the high-charge region of the Gaussian component.
 In particular, we include a constraint on the parameter $w_2$ to ensure that it falls off with the Gaussian component:

-$$w_2 < \frac{\mu + 2\sigma}{4 - \ln(N/E_2)}.
-(2.1)$$
+$$w_2 < \frac{\mu + 2\sigma}{4 - \ln(N/E_2)}.$$ (2.1)

-This equation was found by setting the $Exp_2$ to be $exp^{-2}$ that of the Gaussian component at two sigma (the $Exp_1$ is neglected from this equation since it falls off in the low-charge region).
+This equation was found by setting the $Exp_2$ to be $exp^{-2}$ that of the Gaussian component at two sigma.
+We ignore the $Exp_1$ component in this equation since it becomes negligible above $\sim 0.25$ PE.
 Eq.
 2.1 is used as a constraint during the fit to the charge distributions.

-Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an effective efficiency of the individual DOMs.
-This analysis assumes the same shape of the steeply falling exponential component $(Exp_1)$ for all DOMs in the detector to avoid large fluctuations in the individual DOM efficiencies.
-The modified WaveDeform data will strictly be used to determine the $Exp_1$ component.
+Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an inefficiency in the individual DOMs.
+That is, the shape below the WaveDeform threshold does not have a significant impact, but the relative area of the SPE charge template below to WaveDeform threshold to above the WaveDeform threshold changes the efficiency of the DOM.
+This analysis assumes the same shape of the steeply falling exponential component (Exp1) for all DOMs in the detector to avoid large fluctuations in the DOM-to-DOM efficiencies.
+The modified WaveDeform data will strictly be used to determine the Exp1 component.
 Specifically, using the modified WaveDeform, we background-subtract the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine the components of Eq.
-2.1, and use only the measured shape and normalization of $Exp_1$ in all subsequent unmodified WaveDeform fits.
+2.1, and use only the measured shape and normalization of Exp1 in all subsequent unmodified WaveDeform fits.

 As described in Sec.
-1.1, the Gaussian mean ( $\mu$ ) is used to determine the gain setting for each PMT.
+1.1, the Gaussian mean $(\mu)$ is used to determine the gain setting for each PMT.
 Therefore, it is particularly important that the fit quality in this region accurately describes the data.
 While fitting to the full charge distribution improves the overall fit agreement, the mismatch between the chosen functional form (Eq.
 1.1) and a true SPE charge distribution can cause the Gaussian component to pull away from its ideal location.
 To compensate for this, the fitting algorithm prioritizes fitting to the data around the Gaussian mean.
 This is accomplished by first fitting to the full distribution to get an estimate of the Gaussian mean location.
 Then, the statistical uncertainty is reduced in the region $\pm 0.15$ PE around the original estimated Gaussian mean, and the distribution is re-fitted.

-Upon fitting the MinBias data with the predetermined values for $Exp_1$ , the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
+Upon fitting the MinBias data with the predetermined values for Exp1, the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
 The average residual is then used as a global scaling factor for all SPE charge templates to account for the difference between the chosen model (Eq.
 2.1) and the actual data.